 Why does one at-home workout hour feel like four?
-With roommates, kids, pets, and Slack messages rolling in, it can be hard to focus in and complete a workout on your own — which is why it's extra helpful to have some kind of guide to follow.
-Luckily, during this tumultuous time, many instructors, apps, gyms, and studios are offering their guided workouts for free online.
+With roommates, kids, pets, and Slack messages rolling in, it can be hard to focus and complete a workout on your own — which is why it's extra helpful to have some kind of guide to follow.
+Luckily, many instructors, apps, gyms, and studios are offering their guided workouts online.

 A few of our favorites: Obé is offering live broadcasts of their workouts; Planet Fitness has daily live-stream exercise routines on its Facebook page daily at 4 p.m.
 PST; Peloton is giving new users guided yoga, walking, running, and more for 90 days free; P.volve is streaming free classes on Instagram Live and offering 30 days of free access to its streaming service with the code OnePvolve; Yoga With Adriene has a huge library of free yoga classes on YouTube; and Blogilates created a 14-day quarantine workout plan that you can follow along with.